 In the bright field (BF) mode of the TEM, an aperture is inserted into the back focal plane of the objective lens, the same plane at which the diffraction pattern is formed.
 The aperture allows only the direct beam to pass.
 The scattered electrons are blocked.
 Dark regions are strongly dispersing the light.
 This is the most common imaging technique.

-Basic imaging mode: Dark field

-(used usually only for crystalline materials)
+Basic imaging mode: Dark field (used usually only for crystalline materials)

 In dark field (DF) images, the direct beam is blocked by the aperture while one or more diffracted beams are allowed to pass trough the objective aperture.
-Since diffracted beams have strongly interacted with the specimen, very useful information is present in DF images, e.g., about planar defects, stacking faults or particle size.
+Since diffracted beams have strongly interacted with the specimen, very useful information is present in DF images, e.g., about planar defects, stacking faults, dislocations, particle/grain size. dark field image